sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 ## Representing RISC-V Programs

 As mentioned above, a __1-to-N__ instruction selection approach was used for lowering.
-Thus, for each Bril instruction, one or more relatively simple RISC-V instructions would be used.
+Thus, for each Bril instruction, one or more relatively simple RISC-V instructions would be generated.
 The subset of RISC-V being used is TinyRV32IM which only consists of about thirty non-privileged RV32IM instructions.
 After some consideration, we felt the most straightforward way to group these instructions was the following:

 - Register-Register Arithmetic Instructions
 - Register-Immediate Arithmetic Instructions